andrei-aleksanian/DataVisualization/README.md

-# Data Visualisation Tool with COVA and ANGEl
+# Data Visualisation Tool with COVA and ANGEL

 A tool to visualise COVA and ANGEL algorithms on the web.